sebastian-sl/yt-playlist-analyzer/README.md

 ## Lookout
 Further development would be to develop a chrome extension that performs this tasks when you visit one of your own playlists.

+## TO-DO:
+-[ ] implement business logic to count active/missing values in playlist -[ ] implement attribute check for certain columns (title) -[ ] implement an ignore column in the database (in case a Video is already replaced)